When is the race?

 What if I got hurt and can’t run the race this year?

 If you registered for the race and are unable to run, email Jonathan at email@example.com and let him know.
-If you email before May 1st, you will receive a $20 coupon in the mail for the 2019 race (mailed out in late May).
+If you email before April 29th, you will receive a $20 coupon in the mail for the 2020 race (mailed out in early June).
 There are no refunds or bib transfers.
 No exceptions.
-You can can get your teeshirt and goodie bag if you cancel.
+You can still get your teeshirt and goodie bag if you cancel.

 Do you have a Gear Check?

-Yes, our Gear Check area is located in Harbor Park, near the start and finish lines.
+Yes, our Gear Check area is located in Celebration Park, near the start and finish lines.
 Look for the big flag.
-Take the Gear Check tag off of your race bib and attached it to your gear bag.
+Take the GEAR CHECK tag off of your race bib and attach it to your gear bag.
 Please plan on dropping off your stuff early, as the lines get longer the closer it gets to the start of the race.

 What time should I arrive in the morning?